uutzinger/RasPi_InstallScripts/Install_RTSP.md

 # smaller number less output
 export GST_DEBUG="*:5"
 ```
-Watch with receiver as shonw below on Windows or on same computer.
+Watch with receiver as shown above  on Windows or on same computer.

-## Create Shell Script to Simplify start of Server
+## Create Shell Script to Simplify Start of Server

-Youi will want to simply the start of the servcer.
+You will want to start the server with a simple script:

 ```
 #! /bin/bash